Waterford: Places of interest

-Waterford's oldest public house (pub) can be found just outside the old 'Viking Triangle'.
-T & H Doolan's, of 31/32 George's Street, has been officially active and open to the public for over three hundred years.
-The official record of licences dates back to the 18th century but the premises is believed to be closer to five hundred years in age.
-A main element of the structure includes one of the original city walls, almost 1,000 years old, which can be viewed in the lounge area of the building.
+Waterford's oldest public house (pub) is located outside the old 'Viking Triangle'.
+T & H Doolan's, of 31/32 George's Street, has acted as a licensed premises since the 18th century but the premises is believed to be closer to five hundred years in age.
+The pub's structure includes one of the original city walls, almost 1,000 years old, which can be viewed in the lounge area of the building.

 Economy

 Waterford is the main city of Ireland's South-East Region.
 Historically Waterford was an important trading port which brought much prosperity to the city throughout the city's eventful history.
 Throughout its history, Waterford Crystal provided employment to thousands in the city and surrounding areas.

 Waterford Port is Ireland's closest deep-water port to mainland Europe, handling approximately 12% of Ireland's external trade by value.
-Waterford's most famous export, Waterford Crystal, is an internationally known and highly sought after product that was manufactured in the city from 1783 to 2009 and again from 2010 to the present day.
-Places, where Waterford Crystal can be seen, include New York City, where Waterford Crystal made the 2,668 crystals for the famous New Year's Eve Ball that is dropped each year in Times Square; Westminster Abbey; Windsor Castle; and the Kennedy Center (Washington, DC).
+Waterford's most famous export, Waterford Crystal, was manufactured in the city from 1783 to 1851, 1947 to 2009 and again from 2010 to the present day.
+Places, where Waterford Crystal can be seen, include New York City, where Waterford Crystal made the 2,668 crystals for the New Year's Eve Ball that is dropped each year in Times Square; Westminster Abbey; Windsor Castle; and the Kennedy Center (Washington, DC).

 Agriculture played an important part in Waterford's economic history.
 Kilmeadan, about 5 km from the city, was home to a very successful co-operative.
 The farmers of the area benefited from the sale of their produce (mostly butter and milk) to the co-op.
 In 1964, all of the co-ops in Waterford amalgamated to become Waterford Co-op.
 This led to the construction of a cheese factory on a greenfield site opposite the general store, and Kilmeadan cheese was to become one of the most recognised and successful Cheddar brands in the world, winning gold and bronze medals in the World Cheese Awards in London in 2005.

 The Irish economic recession from 2008 onwards has had a major negative impact on Waterford's economy.
 A number of multinational companies have closed, including Waterford Crystal (which subsequently reopened) and Talk Talk, which has led to a high level of unemployment.
 Until 2013 the hedge fund office of the Citibank resided here.

 Waterford Co-op and Avonmore Co-op have merged to form Glanbia plc.